JustinTullgren/justintullgren.github.io/index.md

 ## Education

-Bachelors in Computer Information Systems from UNH at Manchester.
+Bachelors in Computer Information Systems from UNH at Manchester

 ## Work History